Acqua Panna: Origin

 The Acqua Panna source is located 3700 ft high in the Apennine Mountains of Tuscany, to the north of Florence.

 History

 In the 16th century the powerful ruling family of the Medicis in Florence owned the spring, and it was fenced off as their private property.
 The family had fresh drinking water from this preserved natural spring, whereas many other unclaimed springs were contaminated with animal waste.

-This brand now belongs to San Pellegrino, which is owned by Nestlé, which distributes it into Europe and North America.